 Improved Collaboration Between Educators

 In addition to being able to access educational content from anywhere, educators can share content with students.
-This means that teachers have the ability to quickly and easily create videos or other forms of digital media for their students, who then have the ability to download it on their phones and computers.
+This means that teachers have the ability to quickly and easily create videos or other forms of digital media for their students, who then have the ability to download them on their phones and computers.
 This makes it possible for students to collaborate on projects where they might not be able to do so in person—for example, if one student is at home and another student is at school but both need access to a particular textbook chapter for a project they’re working on together.

 Teachers are also able to use different tools when collaborating with other teachers or parents because streaming video has removed geographical barriers between classrooms around the world.
 For example, an elementary school teacher could use Skype or FaceTime (or some other similar service) as an outlet for communicating with his or her colleagues at another school district—maybe even another state!
 Or maybe she wants advice about how best to deal with her class’ behavior problems; these days there are plenty of forums online dedicated specifically towards helping teachers connect with each other so that they can learn from each others’ experiences without ever leaving their own classrooms (or homes).